 Limited to 20 students.
 Spring semester.
-Professor Dumm.2014-15: Not offered
+Professor Dumm.2015-16: Offered in Spring 2016

 [G] Is the United States committed to promoting democracy and human rights abroad or just advancing its own strategic and domestic corporate interests?
 What influence does the United States have on the development of democracy around the world and the emergence of--and compliance with--international human rights conventions, protocols and laws?
 This seminar begins with an historical overview of American democracy and human rights rhetoric and policies and seeks to uncover the range of political, economic, cultural and geostrategic motivations underlying U.S. behavior.
 We will then examine American foreign policy responses to a broad range of contemporary human rights and democracy issues with special attention given to analyzing and comparing the post-Cold War state-building efforts in the Balkans, Iraq, and Afghanistan.
 Previous course work relating to international relations, American politics or foreign policy, or political theory required.
 This course fulfills the requirement for advanced seminar in Political Science.

 Admission with consent of the instructor.
-Fall semester.
-Five College Professor Western2014-15: Not offered
+Limited to 15 students.
+Omitted 2016-17.
+Five College Professor Western.2015-16: Offered in Fall 2015

 [G] An intensive investigation of new and emerging problems in international peace and security affairs.
 We will examine such issues as: international terrorism; global resource competition; the security implications of globalization; international migrations; transboundary environmental problems; illegal trafficking in guns, drugs, and people.
 Participants in the seminar will be required to choose a particular problem for in-depth investigation, entailing a study of the nature and evolution of the problem, the existing international response to it, and proposals for its solution.
 Students will prepare a major paper on the topic and give an oral presentation to the class on their findings.
 This course fulfills the requirement for an advanced seminar in Political Science.

 Limited to 20 students.
-Omitted 2015-16.
-Five College Professor Klare.2014-15: Not offered
+Fall semester.
+Five College Professor Klare.2015-16: Not offered

 [G] Can small and non-powerful nations ever profit from a relationship with a more powerful hegemon?
 Who gains and who loses in this type of asymmetrical relationship?
 This seminar attempts to answer these questions by looking at the relations between the U.S. and Latin American nations.
 The seminar begins by presenting different ways in which intellectuals have tried to conceptualize and analyze the relations between the U.S. and Latin America.
 These approaches are then applied to different dimensions of the relationship: (1) intra-hemispheric relations prior to World War II (the sources of U.S. interventionism and the response of Latin America); (2) political and security issues after World War II (the role of the Cold War in the hemisphere and U.S. reaction to instability in the region, with special emphasis on Cuba in the early 1960s, Peru in the late 1960s, Chile in the early 1970s, The Falklands War and Nicaragua in the 1980s); and (3) economic and business issues (the politics of foreign direct investment and trade, and the debt crisis in the 1980s).
 Finally, we examine contemporary trends: the emerging hemispheric convergence, economic integration, drug trade, immigration, the defense of democracy regime, and the re-emergence of multilateral interventionism.
 This course fulfills the requirement for an advanced seminar in political science.

 Requisite: POSC 213 or its equivalent.
 Admission with consent of the instructor.
 Limited to 15 students.
-Fall semester.
-Professor Corrales.2014-15: Not offered
+Omitted 2016-17.
+Professor Corrales.2015-16: Offered in Fall 2015

 [IL] In the 1980s an unprecedented process of change began in Latin America: nations turned toward democracy and the market.
 This seminar explores the literature on regime and economic change and, at the same time, encourages students to think about ways to study the post-reform period.
 The seminar begins by looking at the situation prior to the transition: the sources of Latin America’s over-expanded state, economic decay, political instability, and democratic deficit.
 The seminar then focuses directly on the processes of transition, paying particular attention to the challenges encountered.
 It explores, theoretically and empirically, the extent to which democracy and markets are compatible.
 The seminar then places Latin America’s process of change in a global context: comparisons will be drawn with Asian and post-Socialist European cases.
 The seminar concludes with an overview of current shortcomings of the transition: Latin America’s remaining international vulnerability (the Tequila Crisis of 1995 and the Asian Flu of 1997), lingering social issues, the rise of crime, drug trade, and neopopulism, the cleavage between nationalists and internationalists, the prospects for further deepening of reforms and the political backlash against reforms in the 2000s.
 For their final projects, students will have two options: 1) participate in a community-service internship in Argentina, Chile or Uruguay during the summer through a college-approved program, followed by completion of a policy-oriented paper based on the internship experience; or 2) write a 20-page research project on a relevant topic.
 Option 1 will require approval from the instructor and is contingent on funding availability.
 This course fulfills the requirements of an advanced seminar in Political Science.

-Fall and spring semesters.2014-15: Offered in Fall 2014 and Spring 2015
+Fall and spring semesters.2015-16: Offered in Fall 2015 and Spring 2016